algolia/algolia-react-boilerplate/README.md

 ### How to run the apps

-To init and install dependancies please use :
+To init and install dependencies please use :

     pnpm install